Energy drinks are a popular choice for a quick boost in alertness, and Monster is one of the biggest names in the category.

 The caffeine content of Monster Energy drinks can vary depending on the flavor.

-Here is a list of the caffeine content in some common Monster Energy flavors for a 16-ounce (473 ml) can size:
+Here is a list of the caffeine content in some common Monster Energy flavors:

-Here is a table comparing the caffeine content in Monster Energy to the other five most popular energy drinks in 2022:
+Here is a table comparing the caffeine content in Monster Energy to the other five most popular energy drinks:

 Red Bull and Rockstar have about the same caffeine content as Monster Energy drinks, while Reign and Bang Energy have about twice that amount.